elpulgardelpanda/syscrap/README.md

 ### Reaction

 The `Reactor` only supervises a limited pool of `Reactor.Worker` processes.
-It keeps alive one process for each `Reaction` defined in the system.
+It keeps alive one worker process for each `Reaction` defined in the `Syscrap.Reactor.Reaction.*` namespace.

 Each `Reactor.Worker` starts the checking loop for the given `Reaction`.
 The actual `Reaction` logic can be just as simple as a threshold check over a DB